Lie Eng Hok: Biography

 Lie was born in Balaraja village, Tangerang Regency, Banten residency, Dutch East Indies on February 7, 1893.
 Little is known about his early life.

 In the 1910s and 1920s he was a journalist for the Sin Po newspaper, as well as for lesser-known Malay language papers such as Sin Bin, Tjemboek, and Kong Po.
 According to historian Michael C. Williams, Lie may have been an early convert to the PKI's cause in Banten.
 The first cohort of PKI recruits there were apparently all printing press employees, notably of the Dutch language paper De Banten-bode, and Lie was among them.
 He got in trouble with the law in Serang, in September 1925 for trying to visit a colleague in prison and refusing to back down when permission was denied.
 And in October 1925 the PKI's office opened in a building he owned in the Pasar Serang.

 In 1926, he left Banten and opened a bookstore in Pasar Johor, Semarang.
 While operating the store, and buying and selling books in private homes, he would often act as a messenger for people sympathetic to the PKI or the Indonesian independence movement.
 However, in autumn 1926, police from Banten forwarded a request to Semarang to have him arrested on the suspicion that he had been involved in the PKI rebellion against the government there.
 His charges accused him of having been a Communist Party propagandist and having fought in the armed rebellion under the name Eming.
 In late 1927 he was exiled to the Boven-Digoel concentration camp in what is now Papua.
-He was only one of a handful of Chinese Indonesian detainees exiled by the Dutch among the total 1300, who were mostly Pribumi Indonesians.
+He was only one of a handful of Chinese Indonesian detainees exiled by the Dutch among the total 1300, who were mostly Native Indonesians.
 Most of the other ethnically Chinese people detained in Boven-Digoel were also accused of being PKI members involved in the events of 1926.